-First Offense: 1 ASD/BSD Detention

-Second Offense: 3 ASD/BSD Detentions
+First Offense: 1 ASD/BSD Detention Second Offense: 3 ASD/BSD Detentions

-Third Offense: 1 day of ISS

 Tobacco (Possession of Paraphernalia/Use)

 The State of Missouri has made it illegal for minors to purchase or use tobacco.
 The Osage R-1 School District acknowledges this law and prohibits students from possessing tobacco products or paraphernalia (matches, lighters, smokeless tobacco cans, e-cigs, vaping, or other items deemed tobacco related) on school grounds, on a school bus, or at any school sponsored activity.
 Use of tobacco products will also not be tolerated.
 Confiscation of all paraphernalia items is automatic and non-returnable.